MicrosoftDocs/SupportArticles-docs/support/aspnetcore/lab-1-3-capture-core-crash-dumps.md

 :::image type="content" source="./media/lab-1-3-capture-core-crash-dumps/request.png" alt-text="BuggyAmb request" border="true":::

 In the sample application, there is only one `System.Net.HttpWebRequest` object on the managed heap.
-In the previous listing, the address that's seen next to the `HttpWebRequest` entry is not that object's address in memory.
-Instead, it's the address that corresponds to the "method table" of objects of the `System.Net .HttpWebRequest` type.
-To get the actual list of the objects, you can pass that method table (MT) address to the `dumpheap` command in this manner: `dumpheap -mt <address>`.
-For example, run `dumpheap -mt 00007f53623cb640` to dl find the object's address.
+In the previous listing, the address that's seen next to the `HttpWebRequest` entry is NOT that object's address in memory.
+Rather, it's the address that corresponds to the "method table" of objects of type `System.Net.HttpWebRequest`.
+To get the actual list of the objects, you can pass that method table (MT) address to the `dumpheap` command in the following manner: `dumpheap -mt <address>`.
+For example, run `dumpheap -mt 00007f53623cb640` to find the object's address.

 :::image type="content" source="./media/lab-1-3-capture-core-crash-dumps/dumpheap.png" alt-text="BuggyAmb dumpheap" border="true":::

-Now, you're able to identify the address of the problematic object.
-You can investigate that object's properties by using the SOS `dumpobj` command.
-Simply pass the address of the object to the command, and you will get a list that contains the properties of this object.
+Now, you're able to identify the address of the problematic object and it is `00007f51300c0868` in this sample.
+You can investigate that object's properties by passing that address to the `dumpobj` command.
+This will list the properties of that object.
+In this sample, we run `dumpobj 00007f51300c0868` to look at our object's properties:

+:::image type="content" source="./media/lab-1-3-capture-core-crash-dumps/dumpobj.png" alt-text="BuggyAmb dumpobj" border="true":::

 > [!NOTE]
-> The `_requestUri`, its type is `System.Uri`.
-The value of this variable will prove useful for the investigation.

-:::image type="content" source="./media/lab-1-3-capture-core-crash-dumps/dumpobj.png" alt-text="BuggyAmb dumpobj" border="true":::
+> One of `System.Net.HttpWebRequest` object's properties is called `_requestUri`, which is an object of type `System.Uri`.
+To find what the URI is, pass the address of the `_requestUri` property to the `dumpobj` command.

 Copy the address of the `System.Uri` object, and investigate it by using `dumpobj` again.
 Run `dumpobj 00007f51300bfbb8`.
 The address of the object in the memory dump file that you generated will most certainly be different.
 The listing will display the `_string` property of `System.Uri`.